Osedea/nodock/README.md

 ```
 <a name="Node-Environment"></a>
 #### Change the Node Environment
-The default `node_env` value is `production`, you can change it to development by doing the following
+The default `NODE_ENV` value is `production`, you can change it to development by doing the following
 ```
 # docker-compose.override.yml
 [...]
     node:
         build:
             args:
-                node_env: development
+                NODE_ENV: development
 ```
 <a name="Node-Version"></a>
 #### Use a specific Node version